 Go on a scavenger hunt.

-Grab this Backyard Creature Journal and see what the kids can find in your backyard!
+Grab this Backyard Creature Journal and see what the kids can find in your own backyard!

 Help make breakfast for dinner.